Earnings and employment

 - Salaries and the cost of living vary across regions in the UK

 If students from a course go on to work in a region where pay is higher, their salary may be more than those doing the same job in an area where pay is lower.
 Where you end up working can affect your earnings.
 But this can also affect how much you need to earn as the cost of living may be cheaper or more expensive depending where you live.
 Our course information page now enables you to see earnings information for graduates in different parts of the UK.
 You can use the drop-down menu feature to see earnings data at UK level, national level and for regions in England, Scotland, or Wales.
 This means that where it is available, you can see the average earnings for graduates from all courses in the subject that live or work in the selected location.

 - Think about the long term

 In some careers you won't earn as much at first, but your long-term earning potential could still be the same or better.
-Conversely, you could choose a career that offers an excellent starting salary, but might not increase as much over time.
+Conversely, you could choose a career that offers an excellent starting salary but might not increase as much over time.
 Our longer-term salary data (3 years and 5 years after graduation) does not take account of part time working.
 As some people choose to work fewer hours after establishing themselves in a career this can sometimes make average earnings appear to get lower over time.

 - Only make decisions based on large differences in outcomes